Our operations and data are not transparent to the public.

 Lastly, all uses of water in Colorado are administered by the Colorado Division of Water Resources pursuant to the terms of a decree from the Division 2 Water Court.
 Regardless of demand or any other circumstances, the amount of water we use will always remain within the level of the water use permit, which is based on water monitoring data that is independently reviewed, verified, and approved by County staff.

-“Nestlé Waters gives very little back to communities where it operates."
+We give very little back to communities where it operates.

 This is inaccurate.
 The support we provide to Chaffee County is clearly outlined in detail in all of our Annual Reports that are available through the County.

 Since 2010, our $500,000 donation to establish two $250,000 Science Education Endowments for the Buena Vista Community Education Assistance Fund and Save Our Schools Salida has directly distributed more than $270,000 to support student scholarships, teacher grants, classroom supplies, and other needed equipment to the Buena Vista and Salida school districts.
 Alongside those distributions, the principal of each endowment fund has continued to grow reaching nearly $600,000 in 2020.

 In addition to the endowment, over the course of our 10 years in Chaffee County, we have contributed to a variety of other school initiatives, including $20,000 to fund a new interactive Science Curriculum for Salida Middle School 5th to 8th grades and funding a recycling program for Buena Vista High School, including a dumpster and dump trailer built by industrial arts students.